coldbox-modules/cbmarkdown/readme.md

 # Welcome to the CBMarkdown Project

-This module will give you markdown processing capabilities via the MarkdownJ project.
+This module will give you markdown processing capabilities via the txtmark project: https://github.com/rjeschke/txtmark

 ## License
 Apache License, Version 2.0.